pySRURGS/nlp_ml/README.md

 usage: nlp_ml.py [-h] train test iters path_to_db

 positional arguments:
-  train       absolute or relative file path to the tsv file housing the
+  train       absolute or relative file path to the CSV file housing the
               training data
-  test        absolute or relative file path to the tsv file housing the
+  test        absolute or relative file path to the CSV file housing the
               testing data
   iters       the number of classifiers to be attempted in this run path_to_db  absolute or relative file path to the output sqlite database